This symbol indicates a term originated or repurposed by Jack Martin Leith.

 McGilchrist, Iain

-Read more about Iain McGilchrist and his theory of brain hemisphere differences
+Read more about Iain McGilchrist and his hypothesis of brain hemisphere differences

 Meaning